gaurav3972/AWS-CloudTrail-Logging-Monitoring-Terraform-Based/README.md

-Sure!
-Below is your **full documentation** with **numbered deployment steps** — perfect for a `README.md`, internal wiki, or handoff doc.
-It includes purpose, infrastructure components, setup instructions, and clean-up steps.

----

 # 📘 AWS CloudTrail Logging & Monitoring (Terraform-Based)
 ## ✅ Project Purpose

 This project provisions a **secure, multi-region AWS CloudTrail setup** using Terraform.
 It: